 Plenty of supervision.
 With a 2:1 camper to staff ratio, there is plenty of supervision and support to help campers take safe risks.
 Our grounds were designed so campers can roam free within Main Camp, while always being in close proximity to staff.

-Read our Preliminary COVID-19 Safety Plan to learn about how we’re keeping our camp community safe.
-This document will be updated in accordance with provincial and facility guidelines.
+Read our COVID-19 Safety Plan and COVID Vaccine Policy to learn about how we’re keeping our camp community safe.
+Our COVID Safety Plans will be updated in accordance with provincial and facility guidelines.

 Rates & Dates